 - Paralysis

-To keep sledding safe, yet fun, we encourage you and your family to practice these safety tips before and during your outdoor winter activities.
+To keep sledding safe, yet fun, we encourage you and your family to practice these sledding safety tips before and during your outdoor winter activities.

 - Check your sleds before hitting the slopes.
 Just like any product, sleds may break over time.
 Make sure they are in proper working order before sledding by observing for cracks, missing ropes or other broken pieces.